Wellness

 On campus individual counseling services:

-Psychologist embedded at the School of Law: Dr. Margaret Lee is the SHCS psychologist embedded full-time at the law school.
-She is available by appointment only, Monday through Friday, 8:30 am to 5:00pm, and has an office conveniently located in King Hall.
-To make an appointment, email her directly at counseling@law.ucdavis.edu, and include all of your available open times for an appointment.
-Or, if you are a 1L student simply indicate your section.
-This will facilitate obtaining a timely appointment.
+Psychologist embedded at the School of LawThe SHCS psychologist embedded full-time at the law school is available by appointment only, Monday through Friday, 8:30 am to 5:00pm, with an office conveniently located in King Hall.
+Our new Law School Psychologist will arrive in late March, 2024 and will soon provide information on how best to schedule an appointment.

 CS Counselors on main campus: Some law students might prefer to meet with a counselor outside of King Hall, for greater privacy/anonymity, choice of therapist or availability.
 For an appointment with a counselor from the main campus Counseling Services (CS) center, call 530-752-0871, or web-book an appointment from Health-e-Messaging (HEM).